Ha-Duong-88/PyBer_Analysis/README.md

 # PyBer Analysis Report

 ## Project Overview and Objective
-The objective of this analysis project is to analyze the Pyber ride-hailing company to identify opportunities to optimize access to their ride-hailing services for various types of cities.
+The objective of this analysis project is to analyze the Pyber ride-sharing company to identify opportunities to optimize access to their ride-sharing services for various types of cities.
 Pyber provides services to three types of cities:  urban, suburban, and rural neigbhorhoods.
 The project scope involved performing statistical analysis of several large files containing city and ridership data and creating several types of visualizations to create a compelling story about the data and provide recommendations.

 The analysis examined the relationship of cities and number of drivers and riders, as well as revenue per driver and rides by city type, the mean and median total fares, drivers and riders by type of city.
 The combined data analysis and visualization can be utilized by the Pyber CEO to identify oppotunities and strategies to improve access to ride sharing services and determine ride fare afforability for underserved neighborhoods.